11 Key HR Metrics

 Of course, retention rates will differ between people with different jobs.
 However, when similar teams in similar geographical locations show very different retention rates it indicates that there is something rotten in the state of Denmark.

 Metrics offer many possibilities.
 If you haven’t done it already, take a look at our previous blog on 14 HR Metrics.
 The metrics we listed enable you to track key HR areas, measure efficiency and track effectiveness.
-In the near future, we will post a blog about recruitment metrics.
+You can also check out our blog about recruitment metrics.
 If you are interested in connecting these metrics through analytics, you should look into connecting business performance with engagement.